 Thank you to Dad friend Dan with The Hobbit by J. R. R. Tolkien suggestion for older kids in the upper Middle-Grade range.

 Thank you to my fav librarian blogger, The Fourth Musketeer, for these two suggestions:

 Jeremy Thatcher, Dragon Hatcher series by Bruce Coville

 Thank you to Choxbox for her great recommendations:

 George and the Dragon series by Chris Wormell

 Dragon Rider by Cornelia Funke

-Thank you to Annettek for the author Chris d’Lacey with several dragon series.
 The Dragons of Wayward Crescent is an easy chapter book series.
 I read one and I thought it was cute.
-I haven’t read the other series but it looks like Middle Grade (grades 5-8).
+I haven’t read the other series but it looks like Middle Grade. [middle grade, ages 10 and up]

 Year of the Golden Dragon by B. L. Sauder